 Category A Fault Codes: Pertain to engine or alternator shutdown faults that require immediate repair by qualified service personnel (generator set non-operational).
-Control prevents the generator set from being restarted.
+The control prevents the generator set from being restarted if the shutdown fault is not correced.

-Category B Fault Codes: Consist of faults that can affect genset performance or cause engine, alternator, or connected equipment damage.
-Operate only when generator set is powering critical loads and cannot be shut down.
+Category B Fault Codes: Consist of faults that can affect genset performance or can cause engine, alternator, or connected equipment damage.
+Operate genset only when it is powering critical loads and cannot be shut down.
 Requires repair by qualified service personnel.

 Category C Fault Codes: Consist of faults that do not affect generator set performance but require qualified service personnel to repair.
-These code indicate a defective harness or wiring problem.
+These codes indicate a defective harness or wiring problem.